 The first is a secured credit card.
 They’re common with banks and credit unions, although you can find some online credit card issuers as well.

 To receive a secured credit card, you’re required to make a security deposit that serves as collateral in case of missed credit card payments.
-As long as you at least make the minimum payment on-time each month, the creditor will report the payment history to the three major credit bureaus, which will help you begin rebuilding credit.
+As long as you at least make the minimum payment on-time each month, the creditor will report the payment history to the three major credit bureaus.
+This will help you begin rebuilding credit.

 Credit Builder Loans